jredmondson/gams/scripts/linux/README.txt

   If you do not want tests to be built, feel free to leave "tests" out of the arguments to any of the previous base_build.sh examples.

+1.7) UPDATING GAMS, ACE, MADARA, etc.

+  The base_build.sh checks the installations at GAMS_ROOT, ACE_ROOT, etc. to see if a fresh git clone is necessary or if a git pull can be used.
+  If you simply need to rebuild certain installations, you can specify them via the command line.
+For instance,

+  UPDATE MADARA ONLY

+  base_build.sh madara

+  UPDATE MADARA AND GAMS ONLY

+  base_build.sh madara gams

+  UPDATE MADARA WITH TESTS SUPPORT

+  base_build.sh madara tests